mikeoconnor0308/HTMD-Adaptive-OpenMM/README.md

 ### Generating Initial Conditions

-PDB files your system with initial conditions to start sampling from should be placed in the folder `initial_conditions`.
+PDB files of your system with initial conditions to start sampling from should be placed in the folder `initial_conditions`.
 Included with the repo are initial conditions for studying slipknot formation in MJ0366.

 The script `generateOpenMMEquilibrated.sh` can be used to take the starting structures in `initial_conditions`, run equilibration and copy all the